About the broad match keywords campaign setting

 Why do the keyword prioritization rules change when enabling the broad match setting?

-We made this change based on user feedback that it was difficult to measure the impact of upgrading a campaign to broad match, as the traffic would match to other parts of the account, thereby skewing the results.
+We made this change based on user feedback that it was difficult to measure the impact of upgrading a campaign to broad match, because traffic would match to other parts of the account and skew the results.

 For example, let’s say you had the exact match keyword [Pixel 7] in one of your campaigns, and you upgraded it as a broad match keyword in a different campaign.
 The performance impact of the broad match campaign would be hard to assess.
 If a user searched for “Pixel 7” exactly, the identical exact match keyword would be strictly preferred and your upgraded broad match campaign would be ineligible.
 With the new broad match campaign settings’ keyword prioritization rules, you can more accurately measure the true performance impact from broad match.
 Pixel 7 will be prioritized like an exact match keyword, even though it shows up as a broad match keyword.